seedfourtytwo/Validators/infrastructure/solana-validator/services/monitoring/node-exporter.md

 | `--path.sysfs=/sys` | Path to the sys filesystem |

 ## Metrics

-Node Exporter collects a wide range of metrics.
-Here are some of the key metric categories:

 ### System Metrics
 - **CPU Metrics**: Usage, frequency, temperature, and performance